 “There is growing interest amongst otologists worldwide around the use of endoscopes in ear surgery.
 As most ear surgery instruments were developed for use with the microscope, it is possible that changes in instrument design for use with endoscopes may allow more procedures to be completed effectively with a totally endoscopic approach.
 This project is a not for profit initiative to stimulate the development of instrumentation optimized for endoscopic ear surgery.
 This survey aims to investigate the suitability of currently available instruments for use in endoscopic ear surgery and identify priorities for improvements in instrument design.

 The approximate time to complete the survey is 5 minutes.
 The survey will be conducted via a two-round Delphi method.
-The responses of this survey will be collated to develop a second round of more specific questions, which will be sent out in another survey.
-The results will then be analyzed and presented in a paper in an otology research journal.
+Responses to this survey will be collated and may be used to generate a second survey with more specific questions.
+The results will be summarised in an otolaryngological journal.

-By completing and submitting the survey, it will be implied that you consent to the researchers analyzing and presenting it.
+By completing and submitting the survey, it will be implied that you consent to participate.
 You may decide not to be in this study, and may withdraw at any time before submitting the survey.
-This survey is completely voluntary and will remain confidential and anonymous to the researchers.
+This survey is completely voluntary,will remain confidential and anonymous to the researchers and will not affect your professional status and/or integrity in any way.
 This survey is purely for research purposes.

 We thank you for your time.
 Please continue to begin.”